csci-1301/csci-1301.github.io/labs/While/readme.md

 ```

 #.
 Execute the code.
 You should see the numbers 0 to 99 in the console.
 #.
 Without changing the numbers, modify the code such that it prints 0 to 100 in the console.
-Note the diffrence between `<` and `<=` operators.
+Note the difference between `<` and `<=` operators.
 #.
 Modify the code such that it prints the numbers from 100 to 300.
 Note that the counter can start from any number you wish.
 #.
 Modify the code such that it prints all integers between 0 and 100 that are divisible by 3.
 #.
 To implement the above problem, you may code one of the following: